 The Small Business Digital Grants Program provides small businesses with access to digital technologies and services to enable them to work smarter, engage with the global economy and make the most of online business opportunities.

-- assist small businesses to access the latest digital technologies to increase their productivity and competitiveness
+- access the latest digital technologies to increase their confidence, productivity and competitiveness

-- assist small businesses to work smarter, be more innovative and work fewer hours
+- to work smarter, be more innovative and work fewer hours

 - create an environment that makes it easier to do business.

 If successful, a 50% funding contribution of up to $10 000 (excluding GST) is provided following completion of your proposal/ implementation of your project.
 The applicant needs to meet the eligibility and assessment criteria to be considered.
 The applicant must provide satisfactory evidence of the project’s completion to obtain funding.
 The minimum grant funding amount is $1 000 (i.e. the value of the project is at least $2 000).

 Projects proposed in your application must clearly demonstrate how the product or service will significantly enhance the digital capabilities of the business and how they will impact on the growth of the business (be more competitive and employ more staff).
 Note your expected growth must be realistic and probable.
 You may be asked to provide evidence in this regard.

 The digital technology or service must fall under one of four identified priority areas:

 - digital planning, digital marketing strategy development, and digital training

 - specialised digital technology and/or business specific software

 - content development (web pages, mobile apps, visual and audio media etc.)